dbreon88/daiagon-alley/README.md

 - Creating views in the postgres database: The application has commonly used queries that could be established as a materialized views for faster responses.

+- Dive deeper into scalability optimization.
+Doing a throughout scalability "audit" would likely lead to many learnings and performance improvements.
+I have previously enjoyed using tools like [HoneyComb](https://www.honeycomb.io/overview/) which will be a great addition to this dev environment.
+Using this with a tool like k6 has been a game changer in past projects.
+A front end test suite as well.
+Jest is a nice framework and is already built into my react app.

 - Explore server side rendering options.
 My stack allows for flexible switching of server vs client side processing and rendering. **ALL** the kids these days are chatting about "SSR" apps and their support of fast initial page loads.
 While I do not think this application should totally become SSR, It deserves some trial as my site has a simple UI and is a read only site with no writes.

 - Make it more pretty!!: get on that css grind

+---

 ### Other noteables: